Trustworthy Florida BUI Lawyer

 Contact Our Firm Today for BUI Advocacy

 Enjoying the beaches and weather our beautiful state offers is common for many people and their families.
 However, when boating or engaging in recreational water activities, it is vital to do so safely to avoid injury or arrest.
-Attorney Keeley Karatinos of Karatinos Law, PLLC, is ready to defend your rights and reputation when boating under the influence charge threatens your future.
-To receive urgent and supportive legal assistance from local Pasco County and Hernando County attorneys, contact our staff at 352-405-0537 or complete our online form.
+Attorney Keeley Karatinos of Karatinos Law, PLLC, is ready to defend your rights and reputation when a boating under the influence charge threatens your future.
+To receive urgent and supportive legal assistance from a local Pasco County and Hernando County attorney, contact our staff at 352-405-0537 or complete our online form.